 Upon signing up and logging in you'll arrive at the home tab.
 This is where you can access and organize both yours and your team's Rive files.
 You'll find the primary navigation points on the left-hand side:

 Search (coming soon) A global search across personal and team files.

-Get Started Quick links, surveys, and video collections on a variety of topics and features.
+Learn Educational materials like video collections, links, surveys, and tutorials on a variety of topics and features.

 Notifications Team invites and Rive announcements.

 Recent Quick access to the files you were working on last.

 Community (coming soon) Share your creations with others, and remix theirs.

 Your files All your personal Rive files.

 Your teams All the teams you're apart of, and the files associated with them.

 To create a new file, select your files from the navigation column, and select the add action in the top-right-hand corner.
 Selecting New file from the dropdown will create a file and open it in a new tab.